 METER TESTING AND BILLING ADJUSTMENTS

-7.0 Metering equipment, the registrations of which are involved in settlements for transactions hereunder, shall be inspected and tested by the Seller or Plains at the intervals as may be required by proper regulatory authority or at such shorter intervals elected by the Seller or Plains and any inaccuracy disclosed by such tests in particular installations shall be corrected promptly by the Seller or Plains.
+8.0 Metering equipment, the registrations of which are involved in settlements for transactions hereunder, shall be inspected and tested by the Seller or Plains at the intervals as may be required by proper regulatory authority or at such shorter intervals elected by the Seller or Plains and any inaccuracy disclosed by such tests in particular installations shall be corrected promptly by the Seller or Plains.
 Additional inspections and tests at particular installations shall be made by the Seller or Plains upon reasonable request by the Consumer.
 Representatives of the Consumer shall be afforded opportunity to be present at all official inspections and tests.
+Seller shall provide Consumer with at least twenty-four (24) hours advance notice of such official inspections and tests.
 Meters shall be calibrated to maintain one hundred percent accuracy as far as practicable.
 If at any test a meter shall be found to be inaccurate by more than two percent (2%), fast or slow, an adjustment shall be made in settlement between the Parties to compensate for the effect of such inaccuracy over a preceding period, starting from the date the meter registration became in error, if it can be determined.
 If the date when the error in registration began cannot be determined, it shall be assumed that the error has existed for a period equal to one-half (1/2) of the time elapsed since the meter was installed, or one-half of the time elapsed since the previous test, whichever interval is smaller.
 All adjustments due to inaccurate meters shall be limited to the preceding six months.
-Any corrections in billing resulting from inaccurate metering shall be made in the next monthly bill rendered and such corrections when made shall constitute full adjustment of any claim between the Parties hereto arising out of such inaccuracy of metering equipment.
+Any corrections in billing resulting from inaccurate metering shall be made over the equivalent number of months going forward as such inaccuracy was found to have existed in preceding months.
+Such corrections when made shall constitute full adjustment of any claim between the Parties hereto arising out of such inaccuracy of metering equipment.
 If at any time a meter should fail to register, its registration for billing purposes shall be based upon records of check meters if available, or otherwise upon the best obtainable data.
 Arrangements with respect to meters belonging to others than the Seller or Plains, the registrations of which may be involved in settlements for transactions hereunder, shall be a responsibility of the Seller or Plains.

-7.1 The metering equipment shall be operated and maintained by Plains at the low side (24.9kV) of the Consumer’s transformer, where three phase potential and current transformers are available.
-The metering equipment shall include compensation factors for transformer losses.

-ARTICLE VIII
+ARTICLE IX

 DEFAULTS

-8.0 If the Consumer shall default in the performance of any of its obligations (other than the payment of money) under this Agreement and an immediate hazard is created or threatened to Plains or the Seller, or their respective personnel, facilities or service, the Seller may suspend servicewithout notice until that default is remedied.
+9.0 If the Consumer shall default in the performance of any of its obligations (other than the payment of money) under this Agreement and an immediate hazard is created or threatened to Plains or the Seller, or their respective personnel, facilities or service, the Seller may suspend service until that default is remedied.
+Seller shall provide Consumer written notice of such suspension as soon as is reasonably practical.

-8.1 Should the Consumer at any time be in default in the payment of sums due or in the performance of any of its other obligations under this Agreement and should such default continue for ten (10) days after written notice from the Seller specifying the default and demanding that the same be remedied, then the Seller may suspend service or, at its election, terminate this Agreement.
+9.1 Should the Consumer at any time be in default in the payment of sums due or in the performance of any of its other obligations under this Agreement and should such default continue for thirty (30) days after written notice from the Seller specifying the default and demanding that the same be remedied, then the Seller may suspend service or, at its election, terminate this Agreement.